HimadriChakra12/dihshot/README.md

-# Dihshot
+# Shot
-A xlib screenshot tool thats minimal than flameshot written in C
+A minimal xlib screenshot tool written in C

 ## Config
 Config is in the first few lines of `config.h`